-Figure 2: ISQC1 Self-assessment checklist - format
+Figure 2: ISQC1 Self-assessment Checklist - Format

-Ouestions on the practices shall be answered using four different indicators.
+Questions on the practices shall be answered using four different indicators.
 The scale enables the audit firm to assess the degree to which practices and/or processes are in place that indicate adherence to the indicators.
-The audit firm may choose if the practices and/or processes are highly functional in the firm, operational, emerging or not evident (refer to figure 3).
-The firm should use the scale as an opportunity to ask itself challenging questions and to respond with accurate answers geared toward selfimprovement.
+The audit firm may choose if the practices and/or processes are highly functional, operational, emerging or not evident (refer to Figure 3).
+The firm should use the scale as an opportunity to ask itself challenging questions and to respond with accurate answers geared toward self-improvement.

-Indicator Explanation

-Not evident No evidence/ documentation

-exists

-Emerging Evidence indicates early or

-preliminary stages of

-implementation of practice

-Operational Evidence indicates practices

-and procedures are actively

-implemented

-Highly Evidence indicates practices

-functional and procedures are effectively

-and consistently implemented
+Indicator Explanation Not evident No evidence/ documentation exists Emerging Evidence indicates early or preliminary stages of implementation Operational Evidence indicates practices and procedures are actively implemented Highly Evidence indicates practices and procedures are effectively and functional consistently implemented

-Figure 3: Self-assessment checklist - Definitions of scale
+Figure 3: Self-assessment Checklist - Definitions of Scale